 - Negotiating treaties and agreements: Diplomacy often involves formal agreements between nations.
 The primary agency leads these negotiations, ensuring that the country’s interests are protected while fostering cooperation.

-- Crisis management: In times of international conflict or emergencies, the primary agency plays a critical role in resolving disputes.
+- Crisis management: In times of international conflict or emergencies, the primary agency plays a important role in resolving disputes.
 This could involve mediating conflicts, issuing statements, or coordinating with international organizations.

 - Promoting cultural and economic ties: Beyond political relations, the primary agency may also focus on cultural exchanges, trade agreements, and educational programs to strengthen a nation’s global standing.

 In some countries, the primary agency may be part of a larger ministry or department.
-As an example, in France, the Ministry of Foreign Affairs (Ministère des Affaires Étrangères) is the main diplomatic authority.
+That's why for instance, in France, the Ministry of Foreign Affairs (Ministère des Affaires Étrangères) is the main diplomatic authority.
 In Germany, the Federal Foreign Office (Bundesministerium für Auslandspolitik) fulfills this role.
 These agencies often have specialized units or divisions that handle specific areas of diplomacy, such as economic diplomacy or public diplomacy.

 The Scientific Explanation of Diplomatic Responsibility